 7. Increase zinc-rich foods

 Zinc supports the immune system.
 The best sources are beef, lamb and the not-so-kid-friendly oysters, but you can also find zinc in cashews, pumpkin and sunflower seeds.
 You could also consider giving a zinc supplement or a multi-nutrient supplement that contains zinc.
-When taken regularly, zinc supplements have been shown to decrease viral infections which subsequently decreases the need for antibiotics and school absences.
-Consult a physician before looking into supplements.
+When taken regularly, zinc supplements have been shown to decrease viral infections which subsequently decreases the need for antibiotics and school absences (1).
+Consult your Doctor before giving your child any supplements.

 8. Boost gut health with probiotic-rich foods and a probiotic supplement

-We know now that more than 70% of our immune systems lies in our gut so it goes without saying that we need to keep our gut bugs happy in order to fend off colds and flu.
-You could try introducing your children to foods rich in natural probiotics like sauerkraut and kefir drinks which are becoming increasingly easier to find.
-Keep clear of sugar-laden drinks found in the supermarket!
+We know now that more than 70% of our immune systems lies in our gut so it goes without saying that we need to keep our gut bugs happy in order to fend off colds and flu (2).
+You could try introducing your children to foods rich in natural probiotics like sauerkraut and kefir drinks which are becoming increasingly easier to find, but keep clear of sugar-laden drinks found in the supermarket!
 If your kids are on the picky side, even taking natural bio-live organic yoghurt will be a great place to start.

 To save these helpful tips, Pin This!